International College, Beirut

 International College (الكلية الدولية في بيروت) is an independent non-profit international school in Beirut, Lebanon.
 Its students come from all over Lebanon, as well as the Middle East and around the world.
-With two campuses, one in the Lebanese capital Beirut and the other in the urban hillsides (Ain Aar), the school educates over 3,500 students each year.
+With two campuses, one in the Lebanese capital Beirut and the other in the urban hillsides (Ain A'ar), the school educates over 3,500 students each year.
 The school was established in 1891 and is chartered in Massachusetts, United States.

 History

-The International College was founded in Smyrna (now İzmir), Turkey in 1891, by Alexander MacLachlan, a Canadian educator, as the American Boys’ School.
+The International College was founded in Smyrna, Ottoman Empire in 1891, by Alexander MacLachlan, a Canadian educator, as the American Boys’ School.
 The first class of five students graduated in 1895, and it was renamed the American Collegiate Institute for Boys.

 In 1913, IC opened an elementary school, and added the French language Section Secondaire in 1926.

 In 1936, Dr. Bayard Dodge of the American University of Beirut invited IC to come to Beirut and affiliate with AUB as its preparatory school.
 As a result, IC was known for many years as "The Prep."
 During its first year in Beirut, IC had 901 students from 37 countries representing 16 religious sects.
 IC had students from all over the Middle East, who came as boarders living in Thomson and Sage Halls.

 IC separated from AUB in the 1960s, naming a separate board of trustees and admitted women to become a co-educational institution.

 During the Lebanese Civil War under the leadership of Dr. Alton Reynolds, students and teachers of all religious sects continued to attend classes in Ras Beirut.
 It evolved to become a leading institution of education in the Middle East with the inspiration of some exemplary Directors such as Mr. Sadik Umar and Mr. Elie Kurban.

 In 1988, a satellite campus was constructed in Ain A’ar, far from Beirut, to accommodate the children of alumni in that area.
 The Ain A’ar campus continues to serve students from pre-school through middle school.

-In 1997, IC achieved dual accreditation by the Council of International Schools and the New England Association of Schools and Colleges.
+In 1997, IC achieved dual accreditation by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).